skip to main content

 Road safety - Pic - An Garda Síochána

-Gardaí are continuing to carry out a road traffic enforcement operation (file photo)
+Gardaí are carrying out a road traffic enforcement operation

-More than 435 vehicles were seized for a range of offences under the Road Traffic Act, while 150 Fixed Charge Notices were issued for driving while using a mobile phone.
+More than 435 vehicles were seized for a range of offences under the Road Traffic Act up to 28 December, while 150 Fixed Charge Notices were issued for driving while using a mobile phone.

 Gardaí issued 45 Fixed Charge Notices for seat belt offences.